 Then a second lure, an exclusive Ti02 titanium dioxide-coated surface, produces harmless CO2, which mosquitoes find irresistible (no wonder they love you so much—you emit CO2, too).

 Third, a powerful, whisper-quiet vacuum fan sucks insects into the retaining cage where they dehydrate and die.

-Every few weeks I empty my mosquito morgue I mean trap.
+Every few weeks I empty my mosquito morgue, I mean trap.
 A full trap is proof-positive that this thing is very effective.
+I’ve inspected carefully to see what’s getting trapped and while there are lot of moths, wasps and flies, mosquitoes win the highest population prize.
 Dynatrap is definitely not a bug zapper.
 No sizzle noises, odors or other annoyances.
 I give Dynatrap two thumbs up and five stars, too.

 Plant lavender with abandon.
 It’s easy to grow, produces a beautiful flower and smells fantastic!
 Even better: mosquitoes hate it and will stay away from it.

-This is where mosquitoes breed in the thousands.
-Bird baths, fish ponds, puddles, even flower-pot drip trays and dog dishes are prime breeding grounds.
+This is where mosquitoes breed by the millions.
+Bird baths, fish ponds, puddles, even flower-pot drip trays, and dog dishes are prime reproduction grounds.

 Empty or drain as much water as possible.
 If you can’t drain a water source, try pouring a couple of tablespoons of vegetable oil on top to deny access to mosquitoes and larvae.
 Note: Do not pour vegetable oil into fish ponds; it inhibits oxygen flow and can kill the fish.